bolgovr/broom/README.md

 broom.run method expect:
-* modules namespace name
+* Modules namespace name.
-* first function(to put in closure variables)
+* First function(to put in closure variables).
-* last function which called when all done or any error occured(execution model build on top of async.auto)
+* Last function which called when all done or any error occured(execution model build on top of async.auto).

 Example with express: